yegor256/blog/_posts/2015/sep/2015-09-10-testing-exit-criteria.md

 {% quote They can't find all bugs, no matter how much time we give them %}

 Having these axioms in mind, let's try to decide when testers have to stop.
-According to Dr. Meyers, "one of the most difficult questions to answer when testing a program is determining when to stop, since there is no way of knowing if the error just detected is the last remaining error" (page 135).
+According to Dr. Myers, "one of the most difficult questions to answer when testing a program is determining when to stop, since there is no way of knowing if the error just detected is the last remaining error" (page 135).